 Questions about account information should be directed to email@example.com.

-Cantus Financial Aid consists of two options: Sponsorships and Need-Based Tuition Waivers.
+Cantus Financial Aid consists of three options: Need-Based Tuition Waivers, Work-Study Waivers, and Tuition Deferment Plans.
 Cantus occasionally has a very limited amount of need-based tuition assistance available.
 See also the section on FUNDRAISING below.

 - Forms are blind-reviewed and assistance is awarded at the discretion of a committee appointed by the Cantus Board of Directors.
 Qualification is determined based upon financial need or special circumstances as documented in your application.
 Incomplete applications will not be considered.